Further information: Contact John McAndrew

 Public Relations Office, (570) 208-5958

-The Corporation for National and Community Service has named King's to the President's Higher Education Community Service Honor Roll for the seventh consecutive year based on exemplary service efforts during the 2011-12 academic year.
+Oct.
+20, 2016 - The Corporation for National and Community Service has named King's to the President's Higher Education Community Service Honor Roll in two different categories based on exemplary service efforts during the 2013-14 academic year.
 King's is the only Wyoming Valley institution of higher learning to be named to the Honor Roll each year since its 2006 launch.

 The Community Service Honor Roll is the highest federal recognition a school can achieve for its commitment to community service and civic engagement.
 Honorees for the award were chosen based on a series of selection factors including scope and innovativeness of service projects, percentage of student participation in service activities, incentives for service, and the extent to which the school offers academic service-learning courses.

-Approximately 77 percent King’s students participated in service efforts last year and the average student dedicated more than 69 hours to public service.
+Approximately 78 percent of all King’s full-time undergraduate and graduate students participated in service efforts during the 2013-14 academic year and the average student dedicated almost 74 hours to public service.

-King’s has also been recognized on a national level for its public service commitment by “Washington Monthly” magazine for the past three years.
-In its September/October 2012 issue, King’s ranked 11th nationally among 682 institutions in the master’s degree category for community service participation and hours served.
+King’s has also been recognized on a national level for its public service commitment by “Washington Monthly” magazine for the past seven years.
+In its September/October 2016 issue, King’s in the top 100 in the master’s degree category for community service participation and hours served.